 Software Projects

-During my years of research and study, I’ve had the good fortune of contributing to the following projects:
+During my years of research and study, I’ve have been involved either as a leader or contributor to the following projects:

 Current projects